Center of Excellence

 The team at the Department of Palliative Medicine leave no stone unturned to deliver compassionate care best aligned to the preferences of patients and their families.
 We are able to do this by our collaboration with the oncology team who share the same vision.
 We aspire to provide a continuum of care to all patients with cancer who seek treatment at our institution, no matter the stage of the disease and its final outcome.

-Department Overview
+Department Focus

 The Department of Palliative Medicine provides specialized, patient-centered care aimed at improving the quality of life of patients and families facing cancer and other serious illnesses.
 As an integral part of a tertiary cancer institute, the department works alongside oncology teams to address pain, distressing symptoms, psychological concerns, and supportive care needs throughout the course of illness.

 Our multidisciplinary team—including physicians, nurses, psychologists, social workers, and allied health professionals—focuses on comprehensive symptom management, psychosocial support, communication about goals of care, and support for patients and families during advanced illness and end-of-life care.
-Care is delivered across multiple settings including outpatient clinics, inpatient services, intensive care units, and home-based care, ensuring continuity and accessibility of support.

 By integrating palliative care early in the cancer care pathway, the department aims to relieve suffering, enhance dignity, and support patients and families in making informed decisions aligned with their values and goals.

-When Should You Visit This Department?
+When Should You Visit?

 At any stage of a serious illness, particularly when symptoms or supportive care needs arise